 As powerful as the symbol networks are, multi-step computations are still needed sometimes.
 A ‘reducer’ is a kind of symbol that can perform computations over series of pattern matches, accumulating results as the matching goes along.
 The reducer can refer to its state on the previous match, and update that state.
 Reducers are sequential like procedural programs, and can achieve many similar goals, but the definition of the reducer in the query is declarative, and there is no concept of a ‘current execution point’ or loops, if statements, variables and so on.
 The reducer (which is a ‘recursive function’ to be precise) simply describes in one place a transformation between two successive states, with input from any other part of the query to be combined with each transformation.
 So it participates in the network of symbol relationships, adding yet more richness without any non-declarative code.
 One reads the reducer as an ‘input’ and ‘output transformation between two states in combination with other symbol or expression values.

-For simplicity, many predefined reducers are provided, such as count, sum, mean, variance, sigma, and so on.
+For simplicity, many predefined reducers are provided, such as count, sum, mean, variance, sigma, hash, and so on.
 There are also timers and randomizers.
 Each of these is is a different ‘symbol kind’, and there are many kinds of symbol.
-Each kind can be told to reset itself dependent on the pattern matching of portions of the pattern tree, or to omit the output up to the last iteration, and other clearly understandable things dependent on a few general purpose symbol attributes.
+Each kind can be told to reset itself dependent on the pattern matching of portions of the pattern tree, or to summarize by omitting the output up to the last iteration, and other clearly understandable things dependent on a few general purpose symbol attributes.

 Multiple Inputs and Outputs and Client Queries

 The internals of PatternQuery are invisible to the PatternQuery author entirely, and there are no configuration files, installation procedures, tuning, administrator maintenance or other issues at all.
 Yet, the system uses many advanced techniques for high performance and features.
 It is based on the InfinityDB database engine, a tried and true, robust, fast hierarchical DBMS.
-A PatternQuery can be embedded into any existing Java program using InfinityDB with no dependencies on outside code.
-Special hidden algorithms include ‘zig-zag join’, pattern rewriting for optimization using topological sorting and transitive symbol resolution, expression pre-compiling, constant folding, common subexpression factoring, value change notification and value caching, predicate push-down, symbol re-ordering, range and literal access optimization and more.
+Special hidden algorithms include ‘zig-zag join’, pattern rewriting for optimization using topological sorting and transitive symbol resolution, expression pre-compiling, predicate push-down, symbol re-ordering, range and literal access optimization and more.
 These features and more are invisible to a PatternQuery author except in reaching far higher performance in many situations.

 See for Yourself

-To get deeper, see PatternQueries, then see PatternQuery Usage for a full explanation of the details.
+To get deeper, see PatternQueries, then see PatternQuery Reference for a full explanation of the details.
 A set of examples may be what you need to get a feel for it at PatternQuery Examples.
-If you are an SQL guru, there are some elementary explanations of the internals at PatternQuery Implementation.
-Contact us at firstname.lastname@example.org for more.
+If you are an RDBMS guru, there are some elementary explanations of the internals at PatternQuery Implementation.
+Contact us at email@example.com for more.
 We can provide you access to the sandbox at the infinitydb.com server to experiment with, and to your own database as well.
 You can also launch your own server on Amazon AWS Marketplace for total isolation, security, and administration capability – just search for InfinityDB.